UK's Labour vows to nationalize some of BT in free broadband plan

 Labour said the cost of nationalizing parts of BT would be set by parliament and paid for by swapping bonds for shares.

-A BT spokesman said in an emailed statement that rolling out full-fiber broadband and 5G across Britain should be a top political priority.
-He did not specifically address Labour’s nationalization plan.

-“Whatever the result of the election, we’d encourage the next government to work with all parts of the industry to achieve that,” the spokesman said.
+Corbyn, a 70-year old socialist campaigner who stunned Britain’s political establishment when he won the Labour leadership in 2015, said he wanted to bring communities together in an inclusive and connected society.

+He plans to nationalize the rail, utility and water companies as well as up taxes on the financiers of the City of London and the wealthy.

+He said the current communications network was patchy and slow.
 Currently, fewer than 10% of British premises have access to full-fiber broadband - also called fiber to the premises, where fiber optic cable instead of copper is used to connect homes to the network.

 Labour said it would roll out the free broadband to all individuals and businesses by 2030, providing it to at least 15 million to 18 million premises within five years.
 It said the plan would save the average person 30.30 pounds a month.

+Under its plans, Labour said there would be a one-off capital cost of 15.3 billion pounds to deliver the full-fiber network, on top of the 5 billion already promised by Prime Minister Boris Johnson.

-Prime Minister Boris Johnson has already promised to roll out full-fiber broadband to all homes by 2025 with an investment of 5 billion pounds ($6.40 billion) if his Conservatives, who are leading in the opinion polls, win the election.
+Johnson has promised to roll out full-fiber broadband to all homes by 2025 if his Conservatives, who are leading in the opinion polls, win the election.

-BT’s Chief Executive Philip Jansen said last month that Johnson’s timescale would be extremely difficult to achieve and said the company would need the government and the regulator to create conditions that would allow it to make a fair return.
+BT CEO Jansen said last month that Johnson’s timescale would be extremely difficult to achieve and said the company would need the government and the regulator to create conditions that would allow it to make a fair return.

-The company, which was privatized by Margaret Thatcher’s Conservative government in 1984, said it could fund the 25 billion to 30 billion pound cost of building a full-fiber network by issuing debt, reallocating capex, disposing assets, and by cutting its dividend.

-Under its plans, Labour said there would be a one-off capital cost of 15.3 billion pounds to deliver the full-fiber network, on top of the 5 billion already promised by Johnson.

 Writing by Michael Holden and Guy Faulconbridge, additional reporting by Paul Sandle and Aishwarya Nair; Editing by Rosalba O'Brien, Jane Wardell